-With the use of remote working and collaborative tools on the rise amid the Covid-19 pandemic, cyber criminals discover new ways to reach users.
-In a recent scam, hackers targeted hundreds of thousands of Google users with fake Google Drive notifications and emails to trick them into visiting malicious websites.
+For instance, in 2020, hackers began targeting hundreds of thousands of Google users with fake Google Drive notifications and emails to try and trick them into visiting malicious websites.

-The cyber attack was a new type of phishing scam.
-A fraudster attempts to mislead the victim into clicking on a malicious link and giving up personal information or downloading malware.
-Since the start of the global pandemic, there has been a substantial increase in online scams, with a 667% increase in Covid-19 related email scams.
+At the time, this type of attack was a new form of a phishing scam, where a fraudster attempts to mislead a victim into clicking on a malicious link and giving up personal information or downloading malware.

 The 2020 Google Drive Scam: Here’s What Happened

-The notifications came from an official no-reply Google address, that made them look authentic and featured a range of messages written in broken English or Russian.
-For example, some claimed the recipient had won a prize, whereas other messages prompted recipients to review their financial transactions.
+The messages were written in broken English and Russian, with some claiming the recipient had won a prize, whereas others prompted recipients to review their financial transactions.

 5 Lessons to Learn from the Google Drive Scam